Claims Management Challenges in the “Modularized” Project Execution Environment

 Share

-As modular design enters a new phase, focused on modularizing conceptual design itself, we must address the unique challenges that modularization has created for claims management and dispute resolution.
+As modular design enters a new phase, focused on modularizing conceptual design itself, we must address the unique challenges that modular execution environments have created for claims management and dispute resolution.
 This article reviews some of these challenges and suggests solutions.

 1. INTRODUCTION

-The author first encountered modular construction in a claims management context in 2001 while working on a claim arising from the first use of prefabricated modular units for a school expansion project in New York.
+The author first encountered modular construction in a project claim management context in 2001 while working on a claim arising from the first use of prefabricated modular units for a school expansion project in New York.
 Fabrication of the modular components was locally sourced in New York and the modules were transported by truck.
-Industry-wide understanding of modular construction’s role in complex construction projects has changed considerably since 2001.
+Industry-wide understanding of modular execution environments and their role in complex construction projects has changed considerably since 2001.
 Yet the impact of offshored module fabrications on project execution and claims management has not been heavily scrutinized.

 At the Construction SuperConference in San Diego, on December 8, 2015, a panel of distinguished professionals agreed that modular construction is indeed on the rise.
 Sue Klawans, Vice President and Corporate Director of Operational Excellence and Planning at Gilbane Building Company, presented some interesting applications of the modular concept to utilities risers placed in stackable vertical shafts.
-In a November 12, 2015, interview with Angus W. Stocking, Ms. Klawans however acknowledged that for U.S. projects, modular construction still has a long way to go: “In terms of prefabrication and construction adoption, I’d say we’re still in elementary or maybe middle school in the United States.”1
+In a November 12, 2015, interview with Angus W. Stocking, Ms. Klawans however acknowledged that for U.S. projects, modular execution environments still have long way to go: “In terms of prefabrication and construction adoption, I’d say we’re still in elementary or maybe middle school in the the United States.”1

 Leveraging the portability factor – the opportunity to offshore modular construction – has been a key factor in the oil and gas industry’s early embrace of modular design.
 And in turn, as modularization has progressively allowed energy projects to break limits formerly posed by local logistical constraints, the projects themselves have grown larger and more complex.
 We can, at this point, suggest that offshored module fabrication has increasingly fragmented rather than “modularized” project execution.
 This failed modularization of project execution results from a lack of sustained attention to the very interface issues that are now the priority in modular design.
 Relying solely on Engineering, Procurement, and Construction Management (EPCM) contracts as the glue for a project execution team fragmented across geographical areas, legal jurisdictions, system deliveries, contract frameworks, and delivery packages is equivalent to applying Building Information Modeling (BIM) to modular design – BIM is just a design tool, not a substitute for interface design management.
 As energy projects have grown increasingly complex, much attention has been paid to improving decision-making processes, but less to assessing the systemic delivery risks associated with the increasing fragmentation of project teams – or to developing strategies to mitigate those risks.